Sweet potato and chickpea curry

-You can whip up this easy chickpea curry with just a few store cupboard staples - perfect for a laid-back supper.
-This is designed to be a low cost recipe
+This easy sweet potato and chickpea curry uses only a few storecupboard staples and is perfect for a laid-back supper.
+This is designed to be a low cost recipe.

-Heat a large saucepan over a medium heat and add the oil.
+Heat the oil a large saucepan over a medium heat.
 Once hot, add the cumin seeds and fry for a minute, or until aromatic.
 Add the onion and a pinch of salt and cook for 5–6 minutes, or until the onion is soft and translucent.
-Add the garlic, chilli flakes and ginger and fry for a further three minutes.
+Add the garlic, chilli flakes and ginger and fry for a further 3 minutes.

-Drain and rinse the chickpeas.
-Add to the pan with the tomatoes and sweet potato.
+Add the chickpeas, tomatoes and sweet potato to the pan.
 Add enough water (approximately 500ml/18fl oz) to cover the chickpeas and sweet potatoes and bring to a simmer, stirring to mix everything together.

-Cover with a lid and simmer over a medium low heat, stirring now and again, for 30-40 minutes, or until the potatoes are soft and beginning to break apart and the sauce has thickened.
-Top up with a little more water during the cooking if needed.
+Cover with a lid and simmer over a medium–low heat, stirring now and again, for 25–30 minutes, or until the potatoes are soft and beginning to break apart and the sauce has thickened.
+Top up with a little more water during cooking if needed.